Featuring : The Filter Shop and CCI-LEX

 As is typical of employers who are already engaged in building inclusive and welcoming workplaces, even this portrait of success was not enough for The Filter Shop.
 Decision-makers were concerned about the issues emerging because of low levels of English proficiency and decided to take action.

-The curriculum also included general requirements of HR for employees to understand and be able to discuss rules and regulations, employment standards, payroll and other HR topics.
+The curriculum also included general requirements of HR for employees to understand and be able to discuss safety terminology, employment standards, payroll and other HR topics.
 Practice for typical worker supervisor conversations was a regular part of the sessions.
-Instructors taught the classes on site three times a week after workers had completed their usual eight-hour shift.
-Despite a rigorous four month-long schedule of a full day’s work followed by two hours of English language instruction three times a week, employees enthusiastically registered for and participated in the classes, and absences were rare.
+Instructors taught the classes on site two times a week after workers had completed their usual eight-hour shift.
+Despite a rigorous three month-long schedule of a full day’s work followed by two hours of English language instruction two times a week, employees enthusiastically registered for and participated in the classes, and absences were rare.
 Employees planned amongst themselves for childcare and carpooling to allow each other to attend the classes.

 Increased confidence and ability to speak with others at work

 As a result of the English classes, confidence increased parallel to English language skill.
 Employees were able to take initiative and ask questions from their supervisor without fear of making mistakes and losing face.
 When I asked if their supervisor was difficult to approach they all said their supervisor was very approachable but they themselves had not been able to speak what was on their mind prior to the English classes.
 They praised their instructor who they characterized as knowledgeable, encouraging, and patient with them.
 He regularly asked how they had been practicing their English outside of class and told them how much their employer wanted to hear from them.

 “Our teacher was so encouraging that this gave us help to lose our fear and not be shy.
 We learned to speak her mind and share our ideas.
 I feel I am more myself, and can help others on the team.”

 “I became confident because skits, poems, eating together and English activities from our instructor helped us to speak up and not be afraid of using our English.”